grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /runtime_config?mode=diff
 ```

-Displays the runtime configuration currently applied to Cortex (in YAML format) as before, but containing only the values that differ from the default values.
+This endpoint displays the differences between the Grafana Mimir default runtime configuration and the current runtime configuration.

 ### Services status